 Foods for improving joint health

 The food you eat gives the body all its nutrients- especially your joints.
 If you do not eat a full, antioxidant-rich diet, your body will not be able to reduce the inflammation occurring in your joints.
-The main ingredient that helps in easing pain in arthritis patients is glucosamine.
-Glucosamine is a natural supplement for arthritis patients that not only relieves arthritis symptoms, but also maintains joint health.
+The main ingredient that helps in easing the pain in arthritis patients is glucosamine.
+Glucosamine is a natural supplement for arthritis patients that not only relieves arthritis symptoms but also maintains joint health.
 Moreover, when it comes to rebuilding cartilage, glucosamine is highly effective with some assistance from Chondroitin, MSM, and Omega-3s.